 Exemptions for native speakers can be made when pre-college instruction was in a language other than English and when the student completes English for Non-Native Speakers through ENL 213.

-The senior capstone for the major in International Relations requires an original substantive research project combining the student’s topic and region concentrations.
+The senior capstone for the major in International Relations requires an original substantive research project.
 The capstone requirement is typically met by completion of an in-depth research project undertaken in the context of an approved 400-level research seminar offered by the IR Program or by any of the social science departments within the Maxwell School.

 Capstone projects provide students with an opportunity for intellectual and professional development through the pursuit of original scholarly research on contemporary questions relevant to their areas of concentration.
 On occasion, our students are able to publish their research in undergraduate academic journals.

-Senior Seminar students must complete the Capstone Planning Form (upon open, click the download button to open a fillable .pdf)
+Senior Seminar students must complete the International Relations Program Capstone Planning Form (upon open, click the download button to open a fillable pdf).

 Additional helpful materials: